mutagen-io/mutagen/BUILDING.md

 the [releases page](https://github.com/havoc-io/mutagen/releases/latest).

 Mutagen can, however, be built locally for testing and development.
-Mutagen needs to be checked out into the `$GOROOT` to build, which you can do with `go get` (or a Git checkout):
+Mutagen needs to be checked out into your `$GOPATH` to build, which you can do with `go get` (or a Git checkout):

     go get -d github.com/havoc-io/mutagen

+Mutagen uses Git submodules for vendoring, so if doing a Git checkout, you'll want to run the following inside the Mutagen source tree:

+    git submodule init
+    git submodule update

 To build a Mutagen release, use the build script: